hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 If you wish to see it work, you can restart the program (typing 'exit' closes the program) and on bootup, type in the load command along with the name of the json you saved, and type 'list classes' to see all the classes you saved.

 This should give you the idea of how the UML editor works.
 If you need a reminder or further explanation for the commands, type 'help' for all the commands, and help and a command name after (ex: 'help add') to get a detailed explanation to all the commands.

-# CLI Commands
-Down below are usable commands for the UML program.
-What's here should also display when you type _help_ in the command line
-## General Commands
-These commands don't fall under any category but are basic commands in the program

-_set class <class name>_ - sets the class to edit.
-A class needs to be set to edit its internals such as fields, methods, and parameters.

-_help_ - displays all possible commands
-_help <command>_ - displays expanded commands for the given command.

-_list class_ - Lists everything in the currently selected class _list classes_ - List all created classes

-_save_  - saves the current project as one json.
-It will ask you to input a name after typing in the command.
-_load_ - loads a json as a UML class.
-It will ask you to input a name after typing load (You do not need to include ".json" in your input.
-Just the file name)

-_exit_ - exits the program

-## Add Commands
-These commands add things into the editor.

-_add class <name>_ - creates a class with that name

-_add method <name>_ - creates a method with the given name

-_add field <name> <type>_ - creates a field with the given name and type.
-You will need to type in a type otherwise it won't work.

-_add parameter <existing method> <name> <type>_ - creates a parameter with the given name and type.
-This requires a method to exist in order to work

-_add relationship <existing class name> <different existing class name>_ - creates a relationship between two existing classes.

 ## Remove Commands
 These commands remove things in the editor.